Do you remember the days before YouTube?

 - File size: 6MB maximum

-- Understanding YouTube banner size
+- Understanding YouTube banner size (with template)

 - YouTube channel art tips and best practices